Speed to Spare (1948 film)

 Speed to Spare is a 1948 American drama film directed by William Berke, written by Milton Raison, and starring Richard Arlen, Jean Rogers, Richard Travis, Roscoe Karns, Nanette Parks and Pat Phelan.
 It was released on May 14, 1948, by Paramount Pictures.
 It is unrelated to the same-titled auto-racing drama made by Columbia in 1937.

-Premise
+Plot

 Cliff Jordan, a stunt driver, accepts a job driving trucks for Jerry McGee, who is now married to Cliff's former love Mary.
 A rival, Pusher Wilkes, begins sabotaging Jerry's big rigs, placing Cliff in grave danger on the highway.